rickstaa/stable-learning-control/docs/source/control/control_utils.rst

 Environment Found
 -----------------

-MLC ships with an evaluation utility that can be used to check a trained policy's performance.
+BLC ships with an evaluation utility that can be used to check a trained policy's performance.
 For cases where the environment is successfully saved alongside the agent, it's a cinch to watch the trained agent act in the environment using:

 .. parsed-literal::

-    python -m machine_learning_control.run test_policy path/to/output_directory
+    python -m bayesian_learning_control.run test_policy path/to/output_directory

 There are a few flags for options: